Tips for Making a Small Dining Area Look Bigger

 In an eat-in kitchen, often a nook is designated as the dining area.
 It can be a corner of the room or right out in the middle of the empty floor space between cabinets and appliances and the entrance to the adjoining room.
 In either case, a small dining set is a good choice.
 We recommend going with a round table to best fit the corner space.
 If you choose one that is extendable, you will always be sure to have enough room for extra guests.

 Eat-In Kitchen Counter

-A modern trend is to do away with a dedicated dining room table and chairs and instead opt for counter seating.
-This is similar to the old diners of yesteryear, where patrons could seat themselves at the bar and watch soda jerks prepare their order.
+A modern trend for how to make a small dining room look bigger is to do away with a dedicated dining room table and chairs and instead opt for counter seating.
+This small dining room design is similar to the old diners of yesteryear, where patrons could seat themselves at the bar and watch soda jerks prepare their orders.
 Add a modern twist by creating an overhang on one side of a kitchen island with a prep sink, wide enough to comfortably accommodate a full place setting.
 The only drawback to this design is that there is no additional room when more than just the family eats a meal together.

 Small Dining Sets

-When making a small dining area look bigger, it is important to consider scale.
+When figuring out how to make a small dining room look bigger, it is important to consider scale.
 A bulky, heavy dining set – even if it fits – will look out of place in tight quarters.
 Instead, a rectangular or square table with narrow legs and not a lot of fuss to its design is a better choice.
 It can even be pushed up against a wall or into a corner when there are only two to three diners.
 The dining room chair design should incorporate plenty of open space to let the light through, rather than having solid backs and thick legs.